loranbriggs/blog.codesquire.com/_posts/ContinuousDeployment.md

     deployed!!

 This is much nicer than manually transfering files and directories, but it leaves room for optimization.
-Espcially if there is any extra steps after you pull on your server.
+Espcially if there are any extra steps after you pull on your server.
 Let's start this automatation proecess using Githooks.

-## Github and Webhooks
+### Github and Webhooks

 Github has a great feature, webhooks.
 Go to the repository in question and click on `Settings` on the right side bar.
 Then click on `Web Hooks & Services` and